Polynomial $\chi$-boundedness for excluding $P_5$: Introduction

 All graphs in this paper are finite and simple.
+For a graph~$G$, its {\em chromatic number} $\chi(G)$ is the least integer $k\ge0$ for which one can colour its vertices with $k$ colours such that every two adjacent vertices get different colours, and its {\em clique number} $\omega(G)$ is the maximum number of pairwise adjacent vertices in $G$.
+Clearly $\chi(G)\ge\omega(G)$ always.
+The converse is far from the truth, however, because there are various classical constructions of triangle-free graphs with arbitrarily large chromatic number~\cite{des47,des54,MR69494,MR35428,MR102081}.
+A fundamental challenge in graph theory is to understand the local properties of such graphs, and more generally, of graphs with chromatic number much larger than clique number.

+To formalise this idea, we say that a graph class $\mac G$ is {\em $\chi$-bounded} if there exists a function $f\colon\mab N\to\mab R_{\ge0}$ satisfying $\chi(G)\le f(\omega(G))$ for every $G\in\mac G$; and such an $f$ is called a {\em $\chi$-binding} function for~$\mac G$.
+Introduced by Gy\'arf\'as~\cite{MR951359} in a seminal paper from~1985 to generalise the celebrated notion of perfect graphs (which are $\chi$-bounded with the identity $\chi$-binding~function), the concept of $\chi$-boundedness encodes algorithmic, extremal, and structural aspects of graph theory; see~\cite{scott2022,MR4174126} for surveys.
+The area of $\chi$-boundedness has been shown to be connected to a number of disciplines such as geometry~\cite{MR3171778}, topology~\cite{MR4039603,MR514625}, number theory~\cite{MR963118,MR939574}, probability~\cite{MR4841090}, combinatorial optimisation~\cite{MR4232071}, coding theory~\cite{MR2815830}, approximation algorithms~\cite{MR4708895}, and quantum information theory~\cite{prx,prl14}.

-For a graph $G$ with vertex set $V(G)$, the {\em chromatic number} of $G$, denoted by $\chi(G)$, is the least integer $k\ge0$ such that the vertices of $G$ can be coloured by $k$ colours none of which assigns to two adjacent vertices; in other words $\chi(G)$ is the least integer $k\ge0$ such that $V(G)$ can be partitioned into $k$ stable sets in $G$.
-The {\em clique number} of $G$, denoted by $\omega(G)$, is the largest size of a clique in $G$.
-A graph $H$ is an {\em induced subgraph} of $G$ if it can be obtained from $G$ by removing vertices; and we say that $G$ is {\em $H$-free} of it has no induced subgraph isomorphic to $H$.
-A graph class $\mac G$ is {\em hereditary} if it is closed under isomorphism and taking induced subgraphs.
-A hereditary class $\mac G$ is {\em $\chi$-bounded} if there exists a function $f\colon\mab N\to\mab R^+$ satisfying $\chi(G)\le f(\omega(G))$ for all $G\in\mac G$; and such an $f$ is called a {\em $\chi$-binding} function for $\mac G$.
-See~\cite{MR4174126,scott2022} for surveys of the area of $\chi$-boundedness.
-The following conjecture made independently by Gy\'arf\'as~\cite{MR382051} and Sumner~\cite{MR634555} remains largely open, and is arguably the foremost open problem of $\chi$-boundedness:
+In $\chi$-boundedness, local properties are usually studied via the notion of induced subgraph.
+Here, a graph $H$ is an {\em induced subgraph} of $G$ if it can be obtained from $G$ by removing vertices; and we say that $G$ is {\em $H$-free} if it has no induced subgraph isomorphic to $H$.
+In what follows, a {\em forest} is a graph with no induced cycle.
+The following conjecture made independently by Gy\'arf\'as~\cite{MR382051} and Sumner~\cite{MR634555} is a remarkable instance of local-global phenomena in graph theory, and is arguably the foremost open problem of $\chi$-boundedness:

 \begin{conjecture} [\gas] For every forest $T$, the class of $T$-free graphs is $\chi$-bounded. \end{conjecture}